langmead-lab/vargas/README.md

 `graph.h` : Contains facilities for building and aligning to a graph.
 A buildfile is first exported from a `vcfstream` and a `readsource`.
 Graphs are built in memory from the buildfile.
 Graph parameters are defined in a GraphParams struct.
 Alignments to the graph are done with `Graph.align(Read)` and returns with an Alignment struct.

+`xcoder.h` : Uses masked VByte compression and base64 encoding to reduce the size of the list of individuals for each variant.

 ###Modes of operation